Kyriosity/read-write/readme+/pencraft/readme+/tech-docu.md

 ## Contribution to guidelines

-+ **Split the flow.** Long-running sentences and paragraphs are first-degree misdemeanours.
++ **Split the flow.** Long-running sentences and paragraphs are first-degree misdemeanors.

-+ Except citations use quotation marks for metaphors while _italic_ to introduce terms.
++ Except for citations use quotation marks for metaphors while _italic_ to introduce terms.
 Example:
-> To compare _multitasking_ vs. _parallelism_ imagine CPU to be a "kitchen" where a quick cook or orderly brigade can prepare the same food.
+> To compare _multitasking_ vs. _parallelism_ imagine the CPU being a "kitchen" where a quick cook or orderly brigade can prepare the same food.

 + **Last but not least**, do not only take advantage of automation (content management) and docu templating but contribute to it with each writing, longer than a page.